 Recommendations have included foam rolling immediately after running and every 24 hours on subsequent days as needed up to 72 hours (3 days later), to prevent delayed-onset of muscle soreness, called DOMS.
 Even though you might be able to grit your teeth and endure the DOMS, another reason to foam roll is that it can help prevent injury.
 This may be especially helpful if you are planning to run or exercise 24-72 hours after a tough long run.

-A bonus of this session is that you work your arms, core, and upper body as well.
-If you're new to foam rolling, feeling a little DOMS in these areas the day afterward will be proof!
+A bonus of this session is that you work arms, core, and upper body as well.
+Feeling a little DOMS in these areas the day afterward will be proof.